ghumakkad/blog/_posts/2018-09-30-pin-parvati-pass.markdown

 #### Mantalai (4100m) to Parbati Base Camp (4940m)

 Weather was clear in the morning, and we were all ready for our highest altitude gain(~ 800m) of the trek.
-We start by climbing the mountaine slope along side the lake.
+We start by climbing the mountain slope along side the lake.
 It is a continuous climb and from the top we get the see the panaromic view of lake.
 It was fascinating to see the different colors of small lake formed in the Mantalai glacier.
 One would wonder how is it possible that these small lakes are so close to each other but have such difference in color.
-Some of these lakes seem to have turquoise blue and some were green in color and some had muddy appearance.
-I wondered about the physics behind that.
+Some of these ponds seem to have turquoise blue and some were green in color and some had muddy appearance.
+I wonder about the physics and geology behind that.

 <figure>
   <img src="https://c2.staticflickr.com/2/1955/43507806210_85fb71af65_o.jpg" alt="Glacial lakes formed in the Mantalai"/>
   <figcaption>Glacial lakes formed in the Mantalai</figcaption>
 </figure>

-After climbing the mountaintop by the lake, we pushed further through the morains crossing a glacial stream coming from the glacier near the pass.
+After climbing the mountaintop by the lake, we pushed further through the morains crossing a stream coming from the glacier near the pass.
 The weather was with us so far.
 It was bright sunny day when we reached base camp.

 <figure>
   <img src="https://c2.staticflickr.com/2/1906/43507806710_5aaea677a5_o.jpg" alt="Parvati Valley side base camp"/>
   <figcaption>Parvati Valley side base camp</figcaption>
 </figure>

 The campsite was some rocky patch between the boulders just before the thick tabletop like glacier.
 I took some time to wash myslef in the glacial stream nearby while the sun was still with us.
 The peak overlooking the Mantalai lake, was playing hide and seek in clouds and some of us amused by it, were busy capturing it in a timelapse video.
-Sitting on the a boulder, Ashish was busy creating a 360 degree view of the campsite.
+Sitting on a boulder, Ashish was busy creating a 360 degree view of the campsite.

 We were left with only 300m of climb and everything seemed to be in our favor so far.

 Around midnight, I woke up with a sound of susurration.
 I really hoped that sound to be of a stream flowing nearby.
 Maybe, sound of stream is more clear in the night, I thought.
-This is when I heard someone beating the tent nearby.
+This is when I heard someone beating on the tent nearby.
 My worst fears had come true.
 It is snowfall!
-I had been waking every hour since then and the continued snowfall was adding to fears which we might face tomorrow.
-It would've disappointing to back after coming this far and after so many days.
-I thought, maybe we'll use the reserve day which we had in our plan esp. for such instances.
+I had been waking every hour since then and the continued snowfall was adding to my fears.
+In such weather, they might actually decide to turn back and not cross the pass.
+It would've disappointing to back after coming this far and after so many days of trek.
+I hoped that they deicde to use the reserve day which we had in our plan if it is not advisable to cross the pass tomorrow.

 <figure>
   <img src="https://c2.staticflickr.com/2/1975/45274706342_9996331b44_b.jpg" alt="Base camp in morning"/>